 Types of legal dismissal of employment can include firing employees for poor work performance, tardiness, incompetence and altercations with coworkers.
 Workers terminated for any of these types of legal termination of employment reasons will not have a valid ‘cause of action’ for a discrimination case.

 At-Will Employment Exceptions in New Hampshire

-File a Discrimination Charge with the Equal Employment Opportunity Commission in New Hampshire
+Filing a Discrimination Charge With the Equal Employment Opportunity Commission in New Hampshire

 If the mediation is unsuccessful, an investigation will begin.
 The EEOC will file a wrongful termination discrimination charge on behalf of the claimant if the investigation proves that the termination may have been due to an illegal bias.
 The EEOC will give the claimant a Notice of Right to Sue to officially file a lawsuit against the employer if the agency chooses not to pursue the case or cannot determine an employment violation.

 Filing a Lawsuit Against Your Employer in New Hampshire

 “Can I file a lawsuit for wrongful termination?” is a question that may run through the minds of many recently fired employees.
 Before former employees can file lawsuit against employers for wrongful termination, they must complete the discrimination charge with the EEOC and receive a Notice of Right to Sue.